 Skip to main content

-Written by Nermae De Asis ● Published on June 26, 2021
+Written by Nermae De Asis ● Published on March 04, 2025

 Key Highlights

-Track how food labeling has progressed from a simple marker for food producers to an essential product panel that empowers the modern consumer to make informed decisions about their health.
+Track how food labeling has progressed from a simple marker for food producers to an essential product panel that empowers the modern consumer to make informed decisions about their health

 • The first food labels were made in the 1850s as safety measures due to numerous food-related illnesses.
 In 1862, the United States Department of Agriculture was established to address the need for nationwide food regulation.